javascript-tutorial/en.javascript.info/1-js/05-data-types/01-primitives-methods/article.md

 1. Primitives are still primitive.
 A single value, as desired.
 2. The language allows access to methods and properties of strings, numbers, booleans and symbols.
-3. When this happens, a special "object wrapper" is created that provides the extra functionality, and then is destroyed.
+3. When this happens, a special "object wrapper" that provides the extra functionality is created, and then is destroyed.

 The "object wrappers" are different for each primitive type and are called: `String`, `Number`, `Boolean` and `Symbol`.
 Thus, they provide different sets of methods.